 Bisbee Arizona PhotoWalk

 Method 1: Meet at 8 AM at Starbucks at 9525 E. Old Spanish Trail, Tucson, AZ 85748 and we can grab a hot beverage and/or juggle people around.
-I’m open to carpooling and can accept one other person in my little Prius if you’d like to leave your car at Starbucks till we return.
+I’m open to carpooling and can accept 2 other people in my Hyundai SUV if you’d like to leave your car at Starbucks till we return.

 Method 2: Drive from your own location to Bisbee without stopping at Starbucks over here on the east side in Method 1.